Architecture: Professional Practice (PgDip)

 - contact with people related to Cardiff University.

+This is a full-time blended learning programme taught over 1 year for a total of 120 credits.
 There are three 20 credit modules and one 60 credit module that make up this course.

 The modules shown are an example of the typical curriculum and will be reviewed prior to the 2021/22 academic year.
 The final modules will be published by September 2021.